 “Je n’aurais jamais imaginé vivre quelque chose d’aussi beau avec quelqu’un de ma vie.”

 - “I could have never imagined living something so beautiful in my life with someone.”
-This is best if you want to tell the person you love that what you have is beyond special and that it is timeless.
+This romantic French phrase is well suited for telling the person you love that what you have is beyond special and that it is timeless.

 “Ce fut un coup de foudre quand nous nous sommes rencontrés."

 - “It was love at first sight when we first met.”
-In French, the expression ‘coup de foudre’ literally translates to “thunderstrike,” but is commonly used to mean “love at first sight.”
-It is a beautiful way to communicate the instantaneity of two lovers’ falling in love.
+The French expression ‘coup de foudre’ literally translates to “thunderstrike,” but is commonly used to mean “love at first sight.”
+This romantic French phrase is a beautiful way to communicate the instantaneity of two lovers’ falling in love.

 “Mon fiancé est l’amour de ma vie.”